Skip to content

 X-Hab 3D’s mobile robotic printer arrives at the construction site fully assembled.
 It takes two people about 1 hour to set up and test the system.

-Yes, that is precisely the way X-Hab 3D’s expeditionary printer system works.
-We mount the robotic arm on a continuous-track mobile platform, allowing it to move across any terrain.
-It can position itself with millimeter-scale accuracy on either the outside or inside of the structure you’re printing.
+Yes, that is precisely the way X-Hab 3D’s expeditionary printing system works.
+We mount the robotic arm on a continuous-track mobile platform, allowing it to move from one point to the next across any terrain.
+Once it reaches the new location, it re-positions itself with millimeter-scale precision, either the outside or inside of the structure to seamlessly continue the printing process.

 Material